 Breakfast and Lunch

-From Jhinu, you will cross long suspension bridge and short and easy walk to Samrung, which takes about 15 – 20 minutes walk.
-At Samrung, a vehicle will be waiting to take us back to Pokhara.
+From Jhinu, you will cross a long suspension bridge and a short and easy walk to Samrung, which takes about 15 – 20 minutes.
+At Samrung, a vehicle will be waiting to take us back Siwai, Birethati, Nayapul, Kande, to Pokhara.
 The drive takes around 3 hours.
-During monsoon or early season, trek continue to Motkyu, drive back to Pokhara .
+During the monsoon or early season, the trek continues to Motkyu, and then drives back to Pokhara 12:00 pm.
 If you plan to fly to Kathmandu the same day, we will take you straight to the airport.
 If not, we will drop you off at your hotel in Pokhara.

 Optional: If you opt for a 7-day ABC trek from Kathmandu to Kathmandu, you will drive directly to Pokhara Airport and fly back to Kathmandu.
 Overnight at a Hotel in Kathmandu.